openSUSE/news-o-o/_posts/2010-10-09-opensuse-weekly-news-issue-144-is-out.markdown

 ####  [Bryen Yunashko: Huge Thanks!](http://www.bryen.com/huge-thanks/)

-"As a follow-up to yesterdayâ€™s post on what happened to me over the weekend, I want to give thanks for the tremendous amount of support everyone has given to me from across the world.
-Thereâ€™s very little I can say to truly express the awe I feel about the support you all have given. (...)"
+"As a follow-up to yesterday’s post on what happened to me over the weekend, I want to give thanks for the tremendous amount of support everyone has given to me from across the world.
+There’s very little I can say to truly express the awe I feel about the support you all have given. (...)"

 ####  [Jos Poortvliet: Call to Arms](http://nowwhatthe.blogspot.com/2010/10/call-to-arms.html)